 Don’t be afraid to sing.
 I used to be so nervous about not sounding good that I lost my voice.
 A singing coach taught me to use these emotions to my advantage.
 You don’t always have to be crystal clear, you just need to make sure you’re singing from the heart.
 And you don’t need classical training for that!
 Since then I love singing – I sing in the bath, in the car, everywhere.

 Can you learn something about yourself through singing?

 It can make you less afraid to try things that are challenging and scary.
 It can force you to be kinder to yourself.
 I lost my voice so often during Cabaret because of the stress and not getting enough sleep.
 I had to really be kind to myself and be okay with being a human being that loses her voice and gets sick.
-You can fail sometimes, and that is good thing.
+You can fail sometimes, and that’s a good thing.
 No one is perfect.